tomaspcosta/temperature-currency-converter/README.md

 ---

 ## **OWASP ASVS Requirement**
-This project implements **OWASP ASVS Requirement 5.1.1**:
+This project implements **OWASP ASVS Requirement 5.1.4**:
-- **"Verify that the application validates all inputs from untrusted sources to ensure that they are valid, defined, within the required range, and free of harmful content."**
+- **"Verify that structured data is strongly typed and validated against a defined schema including allowed characters, length and pattern."**

 ### **Input Validation**
 1. **Temperature Inputs**:
-   - Ensures the input is a **numeric value**.
+   - Ensures the input is a **numeric value** (rejecting special characters or strings).
    - Validates that the temperature is not below **absolute zero** (-273.15°C).
 2. **Currency Inputs**:
    - Ensures the input is a **numeric value**.
-   - Validates that the currency amount is **positive**.
+   - Validates that the currency amount is **positive** and within a reasonable range.

 ### **Security Benefits**
 - Prevents invalid or unexpected inputs from causing errors or vulnerabilities.
-- Enhances the application's robustness and reliability.
+- Enhances the application's robustness by ensuring consistent data processing.

 ---